 Tisch College combines education, research, and practice to serve as a hub for students, faculty, and community members across Tufts who are committed to civic engagement and to its ability to change the world for the better.

 Often referred to as the ExCollege, the Experimental College at Tufts offers small, participation-based courses that engage Tufts undergraduates in ideas shaping the world today.
 The Experimental College is dedicated to innovation and collaborative learning and teaching.
-Students from all three schools are exposed to subjects and teachers beyond traditional classrooms and discover possibilities they never could have imagined.
+Students from all programs and majors are exposed to subjects and teachers beyond traditional classrooms and discover possibilities they never could have imagined.